Reporting to the security company‘s central monitoring station (CMS):

 - Remote control via Protegus mobile app, phone call, or SMS.

-- Multiple sizes of SP3 mounting kits include a decorative white metal housing with a built-in step-down transformer or impulse power supply.
+- Multiple sizes of SP3 mounting kits that include a decorative white metal housing with a built-in step-down transformer or impulse power supply.

 - Settings can be saved as a file to be used later.